LucasSavassa/obisidian/vault/computer science/programming language/c#/asp.net core/identity/asp.net.core.identity.md

 	- [ ] connect objects and actions
 - [ ] understand identity ui
 # goals
+- use http request + context to determine user identity (authentication)
+- create and manage session
+- use user identity to authorize or block content to user (authorization)
 - a framework that provides code to securely authenticate and authorize users
 - implements best practices
 - provides boilerplate user interface